qWildManp/qWildmanp.github.io/content/about/_index.md

 +++

 #### Hi!
 I am Langxuan He, you can call me **Harry**.
-I’m an independent Game Developer and also a Game Designer.
-Currently, I'm at Carnegie Mellon University -Entertainment Technology Center to pursue further studies.
-My future career dream is to become a successful Level Designer and become both artistic and technical.
+I’m an **Technical Artist** and  **Level Designer**.
+Currently, I'm at Carnegie Mellon University - Entertainment Technology Center to pursue further studies.Becuase of my CS background, I pursue to be both artistic and technical.
+I 'm interested in using some algorithms to help me design the level and also some techinical animation techniques.

 This website is my portfolio website, which shows some interesting work during my path in Game Deisgn/Level Design and also some of my work in technical animation.
-Please feel free to take a look and welcome to my creative space!
+Please feel free to take a look and welcome to my creative space !

 ![portrait][2]